ChimeraX docs icon

 Usage: save filenameformat pdb ] [ models model-spec ] [ relModel model-spec ] [ selectedOnly true | false ] [ displayedOnly true | false ] [ allCoordsets true | false ] [ pqr true | false ] [ serialNumbering amber | h36 ]

 Atomic coordinates can be saved in PDB format.
 The filename can include [NAME] and/or [ID] to indicate substitution with model name and/or model number, respectively, as needed to save multiple atomic models to multiple files with a single command.
-See also: getcrd, view
+See also: getcrd, view, adding full sequence information

 models model-spec